ka18062007/Javascript_Simplified/README.md

 # Javascript_Simplified

 This is a javascript library.
+These are te following steps: